 This program can take place over the summer, one semester or the full school year.
 It can be part time or full time and is completely flexible.
 We structure the schedule according to the apprentice’s availability.
 We just ask that each apprentice makes a commitment for at least 3-6 months.

-This apprenticeship comes with a small stipend of $50 a show.
+This apprenticeship comes with a small expense reimbursement of $50 per show.

 These apprentices work with the Artistic Committee, Associate Producer of the Living Room Series and with professional theatre directors, actors and playwrights in our new play development program the Living Room Series.